10 Best Generators for Tailgating in 2023 – Reviews & Top Picks

 Portability

-An important aspect of having a generator for tailgating is that it’s portable.
-Generators can be incredibly heavy, so it’s important to find one that’s as lightweight as possible.
-Another feature that increases portability are handles.
+Generators can be incredibly heavy, so it’s important to find one as lightweight as possible.
+Another feature that increases portability is the handles.
 This seems like a small detail, but it can make your life much easier.
-Grabbing a generator by the handles is more efficient than trying to carry the whole thing in your arms.
+Grabbing a generator by the handles is more efficient than carrying the whole thing in your arms.
 Also, they allow you to share the burden with someone else as you carry it.

 Noise level